-Greenhouses allow you to extend your growing season and have more plentiful harvests.
+Greenhouses and hoop houses allow you to extend your growing season and have more plentiful harvests.
 With proper construction and plant selection you can grow all year long.
 There are a countless number of designs that you can find online.
 If you're like us, you've spent months researching greenhouse designs that would be both economical and easy to build.

 How many plants do you want to grow?
 How much room do they take up?
 Do you want to bring equipment into your greenhouse?
 These are questions you need to ask yourself before you get started.
 Make sure you build a greenhouse with a size that best fits your needs.
-These greenhouse plans are for both a 6 foot wide low tunnel greenhouse and a 10-24 foot wide high tunnel hoop house.
+These greenhouse plans are for both a 6 foot wide low tunnel greenhouse and a 10-20 foot wide high tunnel hoop house.

 Other Low Growing Plants

 In the heat of summer or climates in hardiness zone 8 or higher, greenhouse ventilation is critical.
 If you don't want your plants to cook in the heat, we absolutely want roll-up sides with a hand crank.
 This allows you to easily manage the venting.
 We also recommend roll-up sides with a hand crank for all low tunnel hoop houses as it allows for easy access to your plants from the sides.

 During the intense summer heat, we may need to throw a shade cloth on top of our greenhouse to keep it cool and reduce the solar radiation.
 In the frigid winter, we can consider adding another layer of greenhouse film for extra insulation.
 Watch this video to learn about lock channel and spring wire, which is our preferred method for adding layers to your hoop house.

 100' foot tape measure (if building 100' long get a 200' tape measure)